pivotal/docs-tap/getting-started.md

 compatible with Tanzu Application Platform.

 This leads to a simple, but powerful, first-class user experience for working with backing services as part of the development life cycle.
-Below we expand on the first two usecases listed above.
+Below we expand on the first two use cases listed above.

 <!-- * [Use Case 1 - **Binding an App Workload to a Service Resource**](#services-journey-use-case-1)
 * [Use Case 2 - **Binding an App Workload to a Service Resource across multiple clusters**](#services-journey-use-case-2)
 * [Use Case 3 - **Binding an App Workload directly to a Secret (support for external services)**](#services-journey-use-case-3) -->

-In order to properly demonstrate how Application Teams can discover, provision and bind to services in Tanzu Application Platform, we first need to install a service along with a few supporting resources to make it discoverable.
+In order to demonstrate how Application Teams can discover, provision and bind to services in Tanzu Application Platform, we first need to install a service along with a few supporting resources to make it discoverable.
 This setup is typically performed by the role of the Service Operator.

 ### Setup